univention/univention-corporate-server/doc/manual/user-management/udm-blocklists.rst

 |UCSPRIMARYDN| deletes expired block list entries.
 How often this cron job
 is executed can be configured with the :envvar:`directory/manager/blocklist/cleanup/cron`.
+The logfile :file:`/var/log/univention/blocklist-clean-expired-entries.log` lists the expired entries that UDM deleted.
 .. _udm-blocklists-ldap-acl:

 LDAP ACLs for block lists